Yes, you can deliver food during the Coronavirus pandemic. Here's how!

 Invest in good packaging.

 A few extra cents to buy the right to-go packaging will end up saving you in the long run by preventing damaged food and keep items fresh for longer.
 To stand out amongst competition, you can try trendy ECO-friendly packaging as well.
-Take a look at our Take Out Essentials Guide.
 Also, clear packaging allows food delivery drivers to check orders at-a-glance before leaving the restaurant and completing the delivery.
 This will avoid and confusion or mistakes.

 Encourage customers to leave delivery instructions.